Internship Position Description

 Benefits Available to Intern:

-Although this is an unpaid position that does not lead to permanent employment, interns are offered an opportunity to explore career options, build resumes, apply academic knowledge to the workplace, network with professionals in their fields of interest and gain hands-on experience.
+Although this is an unpaid position that does not lead to permanent employment or include employee benefits, interns are offered an opportunity to explore career options, build resumes, apply academic knowledge to the workplace, network with professionals in their fields of interest and gain hands-on experience.

 Required Background Screening: